 The benefits come basically from the alcohol itself.
 And standard drinks of beer, wine, and spirits have the same amount of pure alcohol.
 That is, six-tenths of one ounce each.

-A standard drink is a
+A standard drink is any of these.

 - 12 ounce can or bottle of beer.